Agrim2411/Hostel-Management-System/README.md

 # Hostel-Management-System
 C project

-Write your ideas about what functionalities we can include in this project.
+Write your ideas to the ideas file, about what functionalities we can include in this project.